Skip to main content

 Streaming Responses

-Our platform supports streaming responses for both Tool Agents and RAG Agents, allowing you to receive data incrementally as it's generated.
+Our platform supports streaming responses for all agent types (Tool Agents and RAG Agents), allowing you to receive data incrementally as it's generated.
 This is particularly useful for long-running operations or when you want to display results to users in real-time.

 Understanding the Stream

-When you invoke a streaming endpoint, the server will send back a sequence of data chunks.
+When you invoke the streaming endpoint, the server will automatically detect your agent type and send back a sequence of data chunks with the appropriate format.

-• For Tool Agent streams (/invoke-agent-stream), the Content-Type is typically text/plain.
+• For Tool Agent streams, the system uses text/plain content type.
 Each line in the response body is a self-contained JSON object, followed by a newline character.

-• For RAG Agent streams (/invoke-rag-stream), the Content-Type is also text/plain.
-Similar to Tool Agent streams, each line in the response body is a self-contained JSON object, followed by a newline character.
+• For RAG Agent streams, the system uses text/event-stream content type.
+Each line in the response body is a self-contained JSON object, followed by a newline character.

 In both cases, the stream is terminated by a special marker: [DONE] (though the exact format of the [DONE] marker might vary, sometimes appearing within the last JSON chunk or as a separate line).